mdt-re/openscad-polyhedra/README.md

 ## Implementation details
  * The default set of polyhedron vertices constructs a polyhedron with unit edge lengths, if there are multiple edge lengths, the shortest edge is unity.
+ * For polyhedra that are achiral the enantiomorphs are denoted by appending _leavo and _dextro to the polyhedron id, the non appended name defaults to TODO.

 ## Examples